sarkar-rohan/CheckSoft/README.md

 ## Getting Started

 The software has been tested on an Ubuntu System.
-A conda environment needs to be created and activated as follows:

 ### Prerequisites
 * Anaconda
-* JDK 8
+* OpenJDK
 * MPJExpress
+* Python 2.7

+A conda environment needs to be created to install the prequesities and then the environment needs to be activated as follows:

 ```
 conda create -n cs_env -c anaconda python=2.7 matplotlib openjdk